sjsiam/clycms/README.md

 ### Plugin Development

-Plugins are stored in the `plugins` directory.
-Each plugin should:
+Plugins are stored in the `plugins` directory and extend the CMS functionality.
+The plugin system includes:

-- Have its own directory
+- **Hook System**: Execute code at specific points (init, admin_head, clycms_head, clycms_footer)
+- **Filter System**: Modify content and data before display
+- **Settings Management**: Store and retrieve plugin configuration
+- **Admin Integration**: Add menu items and settings pages

+#### Included Plugins

+- **Hello World**: Basic plugin demonstrating hooks, filters, and settings
+- **Content Filter**: Shows content modification with reading time and auto-linking

+#### Creating Plugins

+1. Create a directory in `plugins/`
-- Include a main PHP file with the same name as the directory
+2. Add a main PHP file with plugin header information
-- Follow the plugin API for hooks and filters
+3. Use the PluginManager class to register hooks and filters
+4. Implement your plugin functionality

+See `plugins/README.md` for detailed development guide and examples.

 ## File Structure